piotrmurach/benchmark-trend/README.md

 > Measure pefromance trends of Ruby code based on the input size distribution.

-You can use **Benchmark::Trend** to estimate computational complexity by running Ruby code on inputs increasing in size, and measuring its execution times.
-Based on these measurements **Benchmark::Trend** will fit a model that best predicts how a given Ruby code will perform with growing load.
+**Benchmark::Trend** will help you estimate the computational complexity of Ruby code by running it on inputs increasing in size, measuring their execution times, and then fitting these observations into a model that best predicts how a given Ruby code will scale as a function of growing workload.

 ## Why?